optrudra/DICE-ROLL-PROJECT/README.md

 # DICE-ROLL-PROJECT
-its a py project which will interpret to roll a dice.
+its a python based beginner project which will interpret to roll a dice.